Reading Time: 7 minutes

 Language schools looking to increase direct inquiries from prospects should make advertising a central component of their social media student recruitment strategy.

-Strategically boosting a Facebook post, promoting a particular tweet, or running ads around key recruitment times and events is an ideal – and cost effective – way to reach more prospects on social.
+Strategically boosting a Facebook post, promoting a particular tweet, or running ads around key recruitment times and events is an ideal – and cost-effective – way to reach more prospects on social.

 Learn more about online recruitment for language schools